abdallah3z22/Rover-Vehicle-project/README.md

  **🚨 Disaster Response Operations**
    Safely assesses hazardous environments, such as gas leaks or fire-prone zones, prior to human intervention — enhancing safety protocols.

----

-## 📲 App Interface

-The app interface includes:
-- A joystick for motor control.
-- A slider for servo motor.
-- Text display for temperature and humidity.
-- Distance value display.
-- Sound indicators.
-- Visual levels for temperature and humidity.